elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> ES6 class syntax is a cleaner, more concise way to create classes in JavaScript, using the 'class' keyword, constructors, and methods.
-It simplifies inheritance and improves code readability.<br />
+It simplifies inheritance and improves code readability.
   </div>
   </div>
 </details>